 The residential valuation performs statistical analysis annually to evaluate whether values are equitable and consistent with the market Ratio studies that are conducted on each of the residential valuation neighborhoods in the district to judge the two primary aspects of mass appraisal accuracy - level and uniformity of value.
 Appraisal statistics of central tendency and dispersion generated from sales ratios are available for each stratified neighborhood within an ISD and summarized by year.
 These summary statistics including, but not limited to, the weighted mean, median, standard deviation, coefficient of variation, and coefficient of dispersion provide the appraisers a tool by which to determine both the level and uniformity of appraised value on a stratified neighborhood basis.
-The level of appraised values can be determined by the weighted mean for individual properties within a neighborhood, and a comparison of neighborhoods.
-Review of the standard deviation, coefficient of dispersion can discern appraisal uniformity within and between stratified neighborhoods.
+The level of appraised values can be determined by the weighted mean for individual properties within a neighborhood, and a comparison of neighborhood-weighted means can reflect the general level of appraised value between comparable neighborhoods.
+Review of the standard deviation, coefficient of variation, and coefficient of dispersion can discern appraisal uniformity within and between stratified neighborhoods.